Ghost-zw/Hosting-a-Dynamic-Web-App-on-Amazon-ECS-/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The thrird test is when l used my Route 53 Record tech-with-tanaka.com
+The third test is when l used my Route 53 Record tech-with-tanaka.com

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------